Pass IT On is an Edinburgh based charity, founded in 2002.

 We believe passionately that the benefits of digital technology should be accessible to all members of society.

-We are supported in our work with funding from 2018-20 from the Robertson Trust, the RS Macdonald Trust, the Corra Foundation, the Nancie Massey Charitable Trust and VAF.
-The Scottish Government supported us with funding between 2014-16 as part of their Digital Participation Strategy.
+We are enormously grateful to have been enabled and supported in our work over the past two decades by a range of funders such as the Bank of Scotland Foundation, the RS Macdonald Trust, Miss Agnes H. Hunter’s Fund, the Corra Foundation, the Nancie Massey Charitable Trust and VAF.
+The Scottish Government supported us with funding between 2014-16 as part of their Digital Participation Strategy, and we secured vital emergency funding during the pandemic from the Wellbeing and the Device Refurbishment Support Funds as well as the Edinburgh & Lothians Health Fund Connecting Communities grant.

-September 2019: we are pleased to offer carers a special reduced price of £65 for a full PC system (normal price £95).
+Carers price PC: we are pleased to offer carers a special reduced price of £65 for a full PC system (normal cost £95).
 If you are in receipt of Carer’s Allowance and would like to buy a discounted PC, please get in touch.

 October 2018: We were delighted to welcome James Turing, Founder and CEO of The Turing Trust to Pass IT On, to talk about ways in which both charities might work together.